Horror Movies 2017: Terrifying New Trailer For Mandy Moore Movie, ‘Firestarter’ Remake, And ‘Tremors 6’

 Best Horror Movies 2017: ‘The Void’ And ‘VooDoo’

-With the 2017 film 47 Meters Down, and with future pictures being made like Firestarter and Tremors 6, fans can continue to look forward to seeing some of the best horror movies in the upcoming months.
+With the 2017 film 47 Meters Down, and with future films being made like Firestarter and Tremors 6, fans can continue to look forward to seeing some of the best horror movies in the upcoming months.

 [Featured Image by Dimension Films]